shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 09:00   Yen           1
 {% endhighlight %}

-Each query to `Rates(timeAttribute)` would return the state of the `Rates` for the given `timeAttribute`.
+Each query to `Rates(timeAttribute)` will return the state of the `Rates` for the given `timeAttribute`.

 **Note**: Currently, Flink doesn't support directly querying the temporal table functions with a constant time attribute parameter.
 At the moment, temporal table functions can only be used in joins.
-The example above was used to provide an intuition about what the function `Rates(timeAttribute)` returns.
+The example above is used to provide an intuition about what the function `Rates(timeAttribute)` returns.

 See also the page about [joins for continuous queries](joins.html) for more information about how to join with a temporal table.